mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

-#### Interview data
+### Interview data

 #### Practitioner  interviews

-These were limited in number but were a rich source of thinking to help develop and deepen my reflection in journal form and to inform lines of thinking.
-The chosen interviewees represented a diversity in audience.
+Four practitioner interviews were a rich source of thinking to help develop and deepen my reflection on key issues, to develop lines of thinking and to expose and explore barriers to participation in projects, tactics to address them and tensions experienced by practitioners and participants in similar creative coding projects.

-Saskia Leggett - researcher in Family Learning program under direction of Roque.
-She took a leading role in creating the recourses coming out of the program.

-Matt - academic at.
-Also active in a non-profit learning coding

-Dave  - Parent and volunteer at Coder Dojo and participant in

-James Clegg - PGCE student and volunteer student helper for a summer program of game making.
+The interviews were semi-structured allowing me to ask follow up questions to gain more detail on areas of interest.

+The chosen interviewees represented a certain diversity in audience however as these interview are limited in number, resulting data are also explore in relation to existing research and no broad claims are made from this data alone.

-### Participant interviews
+#### Participant interviews

+These interviews took place at the end of P4

+At times the resources that the

-These were limited in number but allowed triangulation and confirmation of data observered in video recordings.
+These interviews allowed triangulation and confirmation of data observered in video recordings.

+Limitations, In retrospect, shorter interviews

+#### Limitations in interview data

+In retrospect, shorter interviews at more regular intervals with participants would have been useful as for some a re